TuringTooling/novel-code-sandbox/README.md

 6. Click "Start" or "Run Container".

 This starts the container in the background, names it, and mounts your host directory to `/tasks` inside the container.

+## Test runner script

+One the container setup is done, copy the `test_runner_script.py` (provided separately) in the `host_tasks` folder that we created earlier so it is available inside the container.

 ## Usage